Nasdaq rises on tech boost as economic recovery cools

 Job cuts have spread to industries such as financial services and technology that were not initially impacted by the mandated business closures in mid-March because of insufficient demand.

-The CBOE volatility index .VIX edged higher for the third time in four days.
+The CBOE volatility index edged higher for the third time in four days.

-“The key is the VIX index, which has not yet reached levels that would suggest a continued strong move to the downside,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

 “So you might get a day of bargain hunting followed by a day of selling, but as the last days of September come into place, we should begin to see some sort of window dressing by institutions.”

-Homebuilders .SPHOME climbed 0.7% as sales of new single-family homes increased to their highest level in nearly 14 years last month.
+Big banks including Goldman Sachs Group Inc, Wells Fargo & Co and Morgan Stanley rose between 0.8% and 3.8%.

-Nikola Corp NKLA.O, which is set for its biggest weekly decline ever, slumped another 10.9% as Wedbush downgraded the stock to "underperform".
+Nikola Corp, which is set for its biggest weekly declines ever, slumped another 13.7% as Wedbush downgraded the stock to “underperform”.

-Accenture Plc ACN.N fell 6.1% after the IT consulting firm forecast current-quarter revenue below expectations and missed estimates for fourth-quarter sales, hurt by lower spending from clients impacted by the COVID-19 pandemic.
+Accenture Plc fell 5.6% after the IT consulting firm forecast current-quarter revenue below expectations and missed estimates for fourth-quarter sales, hurt by lower spending from clients impacted by the COVID-19 pandemic.

-U.S.-listed shares of BlackBerry Ltd BB.N jumped 6.7% after the Canadian security software firm posted a surprise rise in quarterly revenue, led by higher demand for its security software suite, Spark, and its QNX car software.
+U.S.-listed shares of BlackBerry Ltd jumped 9% after the Canadian security software firm posted a surprise rise in quarterly revenue, led by higher demand for its security software suite, Spark, and its QNX car software.

 Reporting by Sagarika Jaisinghani and Devik Jain in Bengaluru; Editing by Arun Koyyur